 Cyberpower Surge Protector Review Warranty Failure Warning

 On September 5th there was a power surge and outage here for approx. 90-120 minutes.
 When the power finally came back on, I tried to start up my computer, but it would not boot, and showed an ’88’ error on the motherboard.
-I took it to the shop, and was told it wasn’t worth it to fix, because there was no way to tell what all had been damaged without a lot of time (labor costs) and just swapping out the parts until it worked again.
+I took it to the shop, and was told it wasn’t worth it to fix, because there was no way to tell what all had suffered damage without a lot of time (labor costs) and just swapping out the parts until it worked again.
 So I filed a warranty claim, since the Cyberpower surge protector (package) said that it had a $50,000 lifetime gear damage warranty.
 My review here covers both the failure of the Cyberpower surge protector unit itself, and the lack of follow up (another failure) warranty coverage after the unit failure happened and my warranty claim was filed, processed and quickly denied.
 I could end my Cyberpower surge protector review here, but sadly the story goes on and so must the review.

 About 2 weeks later I got a denial letter back from Cyberpower that said, “The unit was thoroughly tested and did not fail to operate and suppress surges as designed.
 Additionally there was no evidence of any electrical damage to the unit or indication a surge entered the device.
 Unfortunately the failure of your equipment was not a result of failure of the unit to operate as designed.”
 I have to admit that I feel like a victim blamed here, and cannot fathom any other way to see it when that is the response I have gotten.
 Here is the actual denial letter that I received after they claimed to have tested the failed Cyberpower surge protector and my no-longer-functioning hardware, including the text that I quoted above.